ClickHouse/ClickHouse/docs/en/operations/system-tables/databases.md

 CREATE DATABASE test
 ```

-Check all of the available databases.
+Check all of the available databases to the user.

 ``` sql
 SELECT * FROM system.databases